danilojoncic/Schedule-Library-Maven/README.md

 - Run the following command in the terminal `java -jar \path\to\filename.jar
 ## Issues
 - As the gui was written to be minimalistic in the code and in its appearance, please use "Common Sense" when exploring the features
-- Excpetion handling is missing for several suspicious actions
+- Excepetion handling is missing for several suspicious actions
 - Using the calendar button requires the imported schedule to have a collumn named "Dan" on the index field 4, so if the imported schedule does not have it, unfortunately this feature is not advised to be used as it will lead to several exception or the program freezing
 - Please dont use for any serious schedule "enhancments"
 ## Thanks